omar-florez/scratch_mlp/docs/index.md

 A neural network is a clever arrangement of linear and non-linear modules.
 When we choose and connect them wisely, we have a powerful tool to approximate any mathematical function that learns to separate classes with a non-linear decision boundary.
 A topic that is not always explained in depth, despite of its intuitive and modular nature, is the back-propagation technique responsible for updating trainable parameters.
-Let’s see the internal functioning of a neural network using LEGO modules, one brick at a time:
+Let’s explore this to see the internal functioning of a neural network using LEGO pieces as a modular analogy, one brick at a time:

 The below figure depicts some of the Math used to train a neural network.
 We will make sense of this during this article.
 The reader may find interesting how modular a neural network is:

-- Input X feeds the topology with raw data that is stored in a matrix in which observations are rows and dimensions are columns
+- Input X feeds a neural network with raw data that is stored in a matrix in which observations are rows and dimensions are columns
-- The weights of the neural network W1 map input X to the first hidden layer named as h1.
-Weights W1 form then a linear kernel
+- The weights of the neural network W1 map input X to the first hidden layer.
+Weights W1 work then as a linear kernel
-- To control numbers go out of range, we scale the values in h1 to 0-1 using a Sigmoid function
+- To control numbers go out of range, we scale values to 0-1 using a Sigmoid activation function

 ![alt text](https://raw.githubusercontent.com/omar-florez/scratch_mlp/master/docs/assets/overview.png "Logo Title Text 1")